tweag/haskell-training/material/basics.md

 ---

-Every expression in Haskell has a type
+Every valid expression in Haskell has a type

 ```
 > 42 :: Int